Gooseberries on ice

 fireplace, VCR, CD player, deck and full kitchen.
 There's a big sauna

 ski-waxing room outside.

 Bell Sheep Homestead, formerly J Gregers Inn, across from the park, has four rooms, all with fridges and microwaves, one with fireplace and two with two beds and kitchens, and a cabin for two with fireplace.

 Castle Haven Cabins, 12 miles east of Two Harbors, has 12 two-bedroom cabins right on the lake, and seven have wood-burning fireplaces.

 Superior Shores, one mile north of Two Harbors, is a large complex of hotel rooms, studios, suites and townhouses, with two outdoor pools, one indoor pool, two saunas, a whirlpool, tennis courts, and restaurant with patio.

-Dining: The Kamloops at Superior Shores Resort, 12 miles south of Gooseberry, would be a nice stop after an evening on the lighted Two Harbors loop.
+The Shore Grill & Bar at Superior Shores Resort, 12 miles south of Gooseberry, would be a nice stop after an evening on the lighted Two Harbors loop.